Mary Norris 1945 - 2020 - Obituary

-Mary M. Norris, was born Mary M. MacKay, to Elizabeth Connor MacKay (born Dublin Ireland) and Kenneth MacKay (born Cheshire England) on June 18, 1945.
+Norwich - Mary M. Norris passed away June 25, 2020.
+She was born Mary M. MacKay, to Elizabeth Connor MacKay (born Dublin Ireland) and Kenneth MacKay (born Cheshire England) June 18, 1945.
 Mary was born in Altrincham, a small town not far from Manchester England.
 Mary was the younger sister of her siblings, Gordon MacKay, and Barbara MacKay-Klein, who both predeceased her.

 As a young girl, Mary attended school at Navigation Road School and Sale Grammar School for Girls.
 Mary loved to visit her "hometown" and would fondly recall her younger years growing up in post-war England, and the joy of going to the local movie theatre to see shows as a child.

-Tragically, when Mary was 6 years old, her mother, died, leaving Mary alone with her father Kenneth MacKay.
-In 1956, Mary MacKay, only 11 years old, and her father Kenneth, left England aboard the ship, Queen Mary, making the trans-Atlantic journey to Baltimore Maryland, in order to join her older sister Barbara, who had previously immigrated to the United States.
+Tragically, when Mary was 6 years old, her mother died, leaving Mary alone with her father Kenneth MacKay.
+In 1956, Mary MacKay, only 11 years old, and her father Kenneth, left England aboard the ship, Queen Mary, making the trans-Atlantic journey to Baltimore, Md., in order to join her older sister Barbara, who had previously immigrated to the United States.

-Mary and Chuck Norris lived in North Chicago Illinois while he attended Navy Electronics School.
-In the first of what would be many military moves, the family was assigned to Virginia Beach where they welcomed the birth of their son Charles K. Norris in 1964.
-Following another transfer to the Naval facility in Newport Rhode Island, Mary and her family, returned to Virginia Beach Virginia where they welcomed their second child, a daughter Amy Elizabeth Norris-Desrosier in 1968.
+Mary and Chuck Norris lived in North Chicago, Ill, while he attended Navy Electronics School.
+In the first of what would be many military moves, the family was assigned to Virginia Beach, Va. where they welcomed the birth of their son Charles K. Norris in 1964.
+Following another transfer to the Naval facility in Newport, R.I., Mary and her family, returned to Virginia Beach, Va. where they welcomed their second child, a daughter Amy Elizabeth Norris-Desrosier in 1968.

-Following her husband's return from Vietnam in 1972, Mary and her family made their last move as a military family, to Norwich Connecticut.
-Immediately upon arriving in Norwich, the family established deep roots that remain to this day.
+Following her husband's return from Vietnam in 1972, Mary and her family made their last move as a military family, to Norwich.
+Immediately upon arriving in Norwich, the family established deep roots, that remain to this day.

 Mary was always involved in civic groups, church, and community theatre.
 Mary also loved music, and would never miss a chance to see one of her favorite singers such as Paul Anka, Frankie Valli, or one of the other similar stars of the era she grew up in.

 Mary was proud of her English heritage, and her family.
-She loved to travel and enjoyed visiting her English relatives who had also immigrated all over the globe from Seattle Washington to South Africa, and many places in between.
+She loved to travel and enjoyed visiting her English relatives who had also immigrated all over the globe from Seattle, Wash. to South Africa, and many places in between.

 During her life, Mary was an active member in Christ Episcopal Church in Norwich, and more recently Preston City Congregational Church, singing in the choir, and even utilizing her theatre skills staging shows in order to raise money for the Church.

-Mary is survived by her husband of 57 years, Charles C. Norris III (Chuck), her son Charles K. Norris (Chuck) of Norwich, and daughter Amy Elizabeth Norris-Desrosier of Guilford.
-Mary also leaves behind the greatest joy of her life, her grandchildren, Jacqueline Thurber of Reading PA., Jamie Desrosier of Longmont CO, Alexander Desrosier of Guilford, and Charles Kenneth Norris Jr, of Norwich, and great-grandchildren, twins, Calvin Thurber and Amelia Thurber
+Mary is survived by her husband of 57 years, Charles C. Norris III "Chuck"; her son Charles K. Norris "Chuck" of Norwich; and daughter Amy Elizabeth Norris-Desrosier of Guilford.
+Mary also leaves behind the greatest joy of her life, her grandchildren, Jacqueline Thurber of Reading, Pa., Jamie Desrosier of Longmont, Colo., Alexander Desrosier of Guilford, and Charles Kenneth Norris Jr. of Norwich; and great-grandchildren, twins, Calvin Thurber and Amelia Thurber.

-The family invites all our friends to join them at Maplewood Cemetery Norwich on, July 2, 10:00 AM, for a graveside service.
-Please visit www.labenskifuneralhome.com to leave an online tribute or condolence.
+The family invites all friends to join them at 10 a.m.
+July 2, at Maplewood Cemetery, in Norwich for a graveside service.

 As a young girl, Mary attended school at Navigation Road School and Sale Grammar School for Girls.
 Mary loved to visit her "hometown" and would fondly recall her younger years growing up in post-war England, and the joy of going to the local movie theatre to see shows as a child.

-Tragically, when Mary was 6 years old, her mother, died, leaving Mary alone with her father Kenneth MacKay.
-In 1956, Mary MacKay, only 11 years old, and her father Kenneth, left England aboard the ship, Queen Mary, making the trans-Atlantic journey to Baltimore Maryland, in order to join her older sister Barbara, who had previously immigrated to the United States.
+Tragically, when Mary was 6 years old, her mother died, leaving Mary alone with her father Kenneth MacKay.
+In 1956, Mary MacKay, only 11 years old, and her father Kenneth, left England aboard the ship, Queen Mary, making the trans-Atlantic journey to Baltimore, Md., in order to join her older sister Barbara, who had previously immigrated to the United States.

-Mary and Chuck Norris lived in North Chicago Illinois while he attended Navy Electronics School.
-In the first of what would be many military moves, the family was assigned to Virginia Beach where they welcomed the birth of their son Charles K. Norris in 1964.
-Following another transfer to the Naval facility in Newport Rhode Island, Mary and her family, returned to Virginia Beach Virginia where they welcomed their second child, a daughter Amy Elizabeth Norris-Desrosier in 1968.
+Mary and Chuck Norris lived in North Chicago, Ill, while he attended Navy Electronics School.
+In the first of what would be many military moves, the family was assigned to Virginia Beach, Va. where they welcomed the birth of their son Charles K. Norris in 1964.
+Following another transfer to the Naval facility in Newport, R.I., Mary and her family, returned to Virginia Beach, Va. where they welcomed their second child, a daughter Amy Elizabeth Norris-Desrosier in 1968.

-Following her husband's return from Vietnam in 1972, Mary and her family made their last move as a military family, to Norwich Connecticut.
-Immediately upon arriving in Norwich, the family established deep roots that remain to this day.
+Following her husband's return from Vietnam in 1972, Mary and her family made their last move as a military family, to Norwich.
+Immediately upon arriving in Norwich, the family established deep roots, that remain to this day.

 Mary was always involved in civic groups, church, and community theatre.
 Mary also loved music, and would never miss a chance to see one of her favorite singers such as Paul Anka, Frankie Valli, or one of the other similar stars of the era she grew up in.

 Mary was proud of her English heritage, and her family.
-She loved to travel and enjoyed visiting her English relatives who had also immigrated all over the globe from Seattle Washington to South Africa, and many places in between.
+She loved to travel and enjoyed visiting her English relatives who had also immigrated all over the globe from Seattle, Wash. to South Africa, and many places in between.

 During her life, Mary was an active member in Christ Episcopal Church in Norwich, and more recently Preston City Congregational Church, singing in the choir, and even utilizing her theatre skills staging shows in order to raise money for the Church.

-Mary is survived by her husband of 57 years, Charles C. Norris III (Chuck), her son Charles K. Norris (Chuck) of Norwich, and daughter Amy Elizabeth Norris-Desrosier of Guilford.
-Mary also leaves behind the greatest joy of her life, her grandchildren, Jacqueline Thurber of Reading PA., Jamie Desrosier of Longmont CO, Alexander Desrosier of Guilford, and Charles Kenneth Norris Jr, of Norwich, and great-grandchildren, twins, Calvin Thurber and Amelia Thurber
+Mary is survived by her husband of 57 years, Charles C. Norris III "Chuck"; her son Charles K. Norris "Chuck" of Norwich; and daughter Amy Elizabeth Norris-Desrosier of Guilford.
+Mary also leaves behind the greatest joy of her life, her grandchildren, Jacqueline Thurber of Reading, Pa., Jamie Desrosier of Longmont, Colo., Alexander Desrosier of Guilford, and Charles Kenneth Norris Jr. of Norwich; and great-grandchildren, twins, Calvin Thurber and Amelia Thurber.

-The family invites all our friends to join them at Maplewood Cemetery Norwich on, July 2, 10:00 AM, for a graveside service.
-Please visit www.labenskifuneralhome.com to leave an online tribute or condolence.
+The family invites all friends to join them at 10 a.m.
+July 2, at Maplewood Cemetery, in Norwich for a graveside service.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.